 - Increased infertility due to lack of cholesterol.

-- Psychotic vegans murdering other human beings for daring to eat animals products.
+- Psychotic vegans murdering other human beings for daring to eat animal products.
 So many vegans hate other human beings and this combined with their psychopathology caused by a malnourished brain, makes them a threat to those who choose to live in accordance with Nature.
 The death threats from vegans aimed at ex-vegans and others who are exposing this bogus diet, have increased exponentially over the last couple of years, so it’s not an unlikely scenario.
 (Whatever happened to the sanctity of ALL sentient life?)

 - The growing evidence of plant sentience as well as the damage caused to the environment by the large crops required to feed people, is going to make some vegans feel so guilty about eating plants that they will do the following in order to ‘survive’: Breatharianism (living off of air) and Sun Gazing (living off of the rays of the sun) – the result of this is suicide.